marcoceppi/docs-tng/docs/getting-started/index.md

 Additional commands let you monitor your services in detail.

 You can generate metrics, log outputs, and output to blob storage in each of the different providers (AWS, Azure, Google Cloud Platform).

-For detailed instructions on how to add metrics, logging, and blob storage output for the different clouds, check out the cloud provider specific pages:
+See the [cloud provider specific help](#cloud-provider-specific-help) at the top of this section for more information.

 ### Editor Integration